You are viewing the page for Mar. 22, 2025

 Noctilucent Clouds

-The southern season for noctilucent clouds (NLCs) is underway.
+The southern season for noctilucent clouds (NLCs) is finished.
 The first clouds were detected over Antarctica on Nov.
-19, 2024, and now in Feb.
-2025, they are beginnin to fade.
-Here is the current NLC map from the NOAA 21 satellite:
+19, 2024, and they vanished again on Feb.
+21, 2025.
+The action will shift to the north pole in late May 2025.
+Until then, the map will remain blank.

 noctilucent clouds